Vault of Death (Thunderbirds): Plot

+Regular voice cast

 Production

 The seventh episode to be produced, "Vault of Death" sees the reintroduction of Lady Penelope and Parker following their brief appearance in the first episode, "Trapped in the Sky", and is the characters' first centric episode.
 According to Chris Bentley, the episode presents the duo more as comic relief than competent undercover agents.

 "Vault of Death" is one of several early Thunderbirds episodes that were extended from 25 to 50 minutes after Lew Grade – APF's owner, who had been highly impressed by the 25-minute version of "Trapped in the Sky" – ordered the runtime doubled so the series would fill an hour-long TV timeslot.
 Material not present in the original version includes the staged bank robbery at the start of the episode; some of the scenes set at Creighton-Ward Mansion; shots of the two Thunderbirds parked at a heliport in the City of London; Parker telling Penelope about him and Fred, including a flashback to their time in prison; and Grandma describing the London Underground.
+Silton was originally called Sefton and various other scenes were omitted.

 Penelope and Parker's night-time raid on the old vault – which sees the characters chloroforming a policeman guarding the bank, then using plastic explosive to blow open the front door before making their way to the vault anteroom – combined puppet footage with close-ups of live actors.
 Judith Shutt, one of the series' puppet operators, served as Penelope's arm and eye double for shots of the character peering through a keyhole and later snapping her fingers.

 The scale model representing the London heliport tower was partly adapted from a model that had appeared as Marineville Tower in the previous APF series, Stingray.
 In one of the bank scenes, an employee is first heard speaking with a voice provided by Shane Rimmer, only for this to change to David Graham in a later shot.
 The voice of Lovegrove, supplied by Ray Barrett, was an impression of John Gielgud.
 The episode's incidental music was performed by a group of 24 musicians and recorded on 8 October 1965.

 Reception

 Tom Fox of Starburst magazine rates the episode three out of five, calling it a bizarre and humorous instalment.

 According to Marcus Hearn, the episode's comedy peaks with the scene of Penelope's dangerous driving.
 Hearn believes that "Vault of Death" playfully highlights American misconceptions about the British while making a serious statement about the pitfalls of technological progress: the penetration of a hi-tech vault with conventional explosive and improvised lock-pick symbolises "experience and ingenuity [triumphing] over supposedly state-of-the-art equipment."
 He considers this an example of Thunderbirds' "underlying pessimism" about advancements in technology.

+Chris Bentley, author of The Complete Book of Thunderbirds, responds that the episode presents Parker and Penelope as "comedy characters, rather than the effective agents" they are usually portrayed as.